drewkeller/HAHeaterMeter/README.md

   If you prefer the legacy -1 values to represent a disabled alarm, you can find an updated script in: "legacy_update_heatermeter_input_numbers.yaml"

 ## Changes:
-- Fixed depreciated constants (TEMP_CELSIUS/TEMP_FAHRENHEIT) to UnitOfTemperature
+- Fixed deprecated constants (TEMP_CELSIUS/TEMP_FAHRENHEIT) to UnitOfTemperature
   - (legacy constants to be removed in 2025.1)
 - Negative Alarm values are sync'd (rather than displaying -1).
 - Updated YAML to include default values for INT and FLOAT values in templates.